Opteo/google-ads-api/docs/content/concepts/overview/motivation.md

 title: Goals
 ---

-### Goals
+### Why does this library exist?

-When we first started using AdWords, we found the API difficult to use.
-SOAP, in particular, was a huge pain to use with Node.
+The official Google Ads client libraries are robust, but they don't always offer the most user-friendly developer interfaces, and their documentation can be confusing.

-The Google Ads API is a massive step in the right direction, but we still don't feel that it still isn't quite as developer friendly as it could be.
-We have written two libraries to fill that gap:
+This library aims to offer a better way to use the Google Ads API.
+[Opteo](https://opteo.com) uses it internally.

 -   [`google-ads-node`](https://github.com/Opteo/google-ads-node) is a low-level Node implementation of the API which imitates the stucture of the other client libraries.
 -   `google-ads-api` (this library) is a wrapper around `google-ads-node` to provide a better developer experience.